ibm-cloud-docs/vmwaresolutions/netapp/np_addinstancetousraccount.md

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** on the left navigation pane.
 2. From the console banner, click your user account icon, and then click the **Account** field to select the user account that you want to migrate the instance to.
-3. In the **NetApp ONTAP Select Instances** table, find the pre-V2.5 instance.
+3. On the **NetApp ONTAP Select Instances** table, find the pre-V2.5 instance.
 4. In the **Actions** column, click the overflow menu icon, and then click **Migrate Instance to Account**.
 5. In the **Migrate Instance to Account** window, confirm the account to migrate the instance to, and then click **Migrate**.